jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/optimization.md

 room for the high priority pod.
 This now evicted user-placeholder will now be able to signal to the CA that it needs to scale up.

-The user placeholders will have the same resources requests as the default user.
-This means that if you have three user placeholders running, real users will only need to wait for a scale up if more than three users arrive in an interval of time less than it takes to make a node ready for use.
+The user placeholders will have the same resources requests/limits as the Helm chart is configured under `singleuser.cpu` and `singleuser.memory`.
+This means that if you have three user placeholders running, real users will only need to wait for a scale up if _more than three users arrive in an interval of time less than it takes to make a node ready for use_, assuming these users didn't spawn with adjusted resource requests as specified in `singleuser.profileList`.

 To use three user placeholders for example, that can do their job thanks to pod priority, add the following configuration: